Ipswich Road, Brisbane

 Ipswich Road is major road in the City of Brisbane, Queensland, Australia.
 The road has been an important transport route since the 19th century when it connected the towns of Brisbane and Ipswich.
-In the 1990s, the section from Moorooka in Brisbane to Riverview in Ipswich was replaced by the Ipswich Motorway.

 Logan Road, Pacific Motorway, and Beaudesert Road (Mount Lindesay Highway) are the other major roads in the south of Brisbane.

 Woolloongabba

 Ipswich Road begins at the Woolloongabba Fiveways intersection.
 From there Ipswich Road heads south towards Ipswich, Main Street heads north (to the tip of Kangaroo Point), Stanley Street goes east and west and Logan Road heads south-east towards Logan City.

 The heritage-listed Norman Hotel is positioned on 102 Ipswich Road at Woolloongabba.
 The establishment was built in 1889, opened in 1890 and quickly became a local landmark.

-The Clem Jones Tunnel (Clem7) has an entry and exit point on Ipswich Road at Woolloongabba, the same place that the Pacific Motorway crosses over the road.
+The Clem Jones Tunnel has an entry and exit point on Ipswich Road at Woolloongabba, the same place that the Pacific Motorway crosses over the road.
 Also in this vicinity the Eastern Busway crosses Ipswich Road.